 All business combinations are accounted for by applying the purchase method.
 Goodwill represents the difference between the cost of the acquisition and the fair value of the identifiable assets, liabilities and contingent liabilities of the acquiree.

 Subsequent measurement

 Goodwill is measured at cost less any accumulated impairment losses.
-Goodwill is allocated to cash-generating units and is no longer amortised but is tested annually for impairment (see accounting policy k).
+Goodwill is allocated to cash-generating units and is no longer amortised but is tested annually for impairment.

-(h) Financial Instruments
+(i) Financial Instruments

 Non-derivative financial instruments